-Before going any further, I'd better explain that this is an add-on fic I co-wrote with some people at the Complete the Story forum on a site called Pokemon Village.
-It's a roleplay, which means everyone who contributes writes as one of the characters; I - my name's Chiquitita on that forum - played Melissa and the rest of the cast are as follows:
+Before going any further, I'd better explain that this is a story I co-wrote with some people at the Complete the Story forum on a site called Pokemon Village.
+I - my name's Chiquitita on that forum - wrote Melissa's part and the rest of the authors are as follows:

 Ben - Crazy Bear McGubbins